Mystic River (film): Critical response

 On October 12, 2003, The New York Times A. O. Scott wrote a piece headlined "Ms. Macbeth and her cousin: The women of Mystic River" which he opened with: "One of the most haunting scenes in Clint Eastwood's Mystic River—a film that consists almost entirely of haunting scenes—comes just before the end.
 The main dramatic action, we have every reason to suspect, is complete ...
 A long, climactic night of revelation and confrontation is over, and the weary streets of Boston are flooded with hard autumnal light.
 The break of day brings a new insight, one that has less to do with the facts of the story than with its meaning.
 All along, Mystic River has seemed, most obviously, to be about those three men ...
 But it turns out to be just as much about three (or more) damaged families, about the terror and mystery of marriage and about the fateful actions of two women."

 In the New York Times, on June 8, 2004, anticipating the DVD and CD release, Dave Kehr praised the film as "a symphonic study in contrasting voices and values.
 Long fascinated by music as a subject, ...
 Mr. Eastwood here creates a genuinely musical style, using his performers like soloists, from Mr. Robbins's moody baritone to Mr. Penn's spiky soprano.
 Their individual arias are incorporated into a magnificent choral piece".

 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 318.

 Box office

-The film earned $156,822,020 worldwide with $90,135,191 in the United States and $66,686,829 in the international box office, which is significantly higher than its $25–30 million budget.
+The film earned $156,822,020 worldwide with $90,135,191 in the United States and $66,686,829 in the international box office, on a $25–30 million budget.